It’s time for recalibrating goals for second semester homeschool high school.

 We homeschool families work hard at academics.
 Sometimes our homeschool high schoolers finish their first semester right on task with their syllabi and goals for the year.
 Sometimes life (or a panedemic) has happened during the first semester and some courses have fallen behind.
 Sometimes a curriculum has just NOT worked and we need to start over.

-So how can we set priorities and tweak what we are doing for a good second semester for our homeschool high schoolers?
+So how can we set priorities and tweak what we are doing for a mid-year reboot for our homeschool high schoolers?

 Here is a guide to recalibrating goals for second semester homeschool high school.